-Those who meet the academic, clinical and personal criteria of the preliminary screening may be considered for an interview with SPAS at MBKU.
+Those who meet the academic, clinical and personal criteria of the preliminary screening may be considered for an interview with the School of PA Studies at MBKU.

-Additionally, the interviewing team endeavors to appraise such personal qualities as communication skills, problem solving skills, interpersonal skills, maturity and career motivation.
+Additionally, the interviewing team endeavors to appraise such personal qualities as communication skills, problem solving skills, interpersonal skills, emotional intelligence, maturity and career motivation.
 Applicants will interview with various members of SPAS faculty, practicing PAs from the community, members of the university administration and faculty members from other MBKU colleges.
 Applicants are invited to matriculate based on their total interview score and the number of available class seats.